 "If I had had this film in 1916 it would have been worth a division to me."

-Lloyd George said "If I had had this film in 1916 it would have been worth a division to me."
-And the core of the film is a well photographed and splashy but unimaginative reenactment with spectacular tracking shots of horse-drawn cavalry rubbing shoulders with some very obvious model work of the military engagement at the French town of Loos-en-Gohelle in September-October 1915; which notoriously had been seriously hampered by a shortage of artillery ammunition.
-Framing it is an exceptionally muddled human drama about the owner of what would appear, according to this account, to be the only munitions factory in Britain supplying shells to the front line.
+Lloyd George said to director Sinclair Hill that "If I had had this film in 1916 it would have been worth a division to me."
+And the core of the film is a well photographed and splashy but unimaginative reenactment, with spectacular tracking shots of the movement of horse-drawn gun batteries rubbing shoulders with some very obvious model work, of the largest land battle in British military history at the French town of Loos-en-Gohelle in September-October 1915; which on the British side had notoriously been seriously hampered by a shortage of artillery ammunition.
+Framing it is a muddled human drama about the owner of what would appear, according to this account, to be the only factory in Britain supplying shells to the front line.

 At the film's conclusion, in a nod to the recent General Strike, a transformed, now blind Grimlaw returns Christ-like to his factory to inspire the striking workforce to return to their patriotic task of arming the boys in France.
 Everyone kisses and makes up; and Grimlaw is one blind war veteran who won't be selling matches on the Strand.